Download This Bill in Microsoft Word format

 (i) administration and analysis of screening, formative, diagnostic, and summative reading assessments to guide instruction;

-(ii) scientifically based reading instruction, including phonological awareness, phonics, fluency, vocabulary, and comprehension, and the state's English/language arts standards;
+(ii) scientifically-based reading instruction, including phonological awareness, phonics, fluency, vocabulary, comprehension, and the state's English/language arts standards;

 (iii) explicit and systematic instruction with more detailed explanations, more extensive opportunities for guided practice, and more opportunities for error correction and feedback; and